balachia/class-survey/README.md

 In your Qualtrics account, use the survey template (`survey/Network_Survey.qsf`) to create a new survey (Projects > Create New Project > Survey > From File).

-Upload the survey template file, then rename the survey to something meaningful (e.g. "Network Survey - Section A#").
+Rename the survey to something meaningful (e.g. "Network Survey - Section A#"), then upload the survey template file.
 Finally, click "Get Started" to create the survey.

 ![](./guide/qs002.png)